dbunibas/galois/README.md

 - execute-all-experiments - execute both variants of all the experiments;
 - execute-experiments-openai - execute the OpenAI variant of all the experiments;
 - execute-experiments-togetherai - execute the TogetherAI variant of all the experiments;

+---

+Additional note: an executor is a straightforward way of executing one (or more) test(s) from the codebase.
+Each executor is a wrapper that run its relative test using the Gradle wrapper.

 ## Execute a User-Defined Query